mathjax/MathJax-demos-web/tex-mml.html.md

 ```

 which sets up a new `renderAction` that replaces the usual typeset one (due to the priority of 150).
 This new action uses the `MathJax.startup.toMML()` function to convert the internal math items into serialized MathML, and then inserts that into a `mjx-container` element that it sets as the `typesetRoot` of the math item.
 This will be put into the page automatically by a later `renderAction` that updates the page.

+The menu item for the assistive MathML extension is turned off by default (to prevent it from loading), and the `ready()` function is used to disable the menu item so it can't be turned on.
+Since we are producing MathML directly, there is no need for it.

 The `<style>` element sets up CSS so that the `mjx-container` will be set as a separate line with space above and below it when the math is a displayed equation.